 What is torrenting?
 Is it legal and safe?

 When the VPN started to gain word of mouth, anyone started to question its lawfulness and efficiency.
 Just so happened with torrenting.
-For starters, let me assure you that the VPN is a legal, safe, and easy-to-use solution.
+For starters, let me assure you that the VPN is a legal, safe, valuable, and easy-to-use solution.
 There indeed are a handful of countries where VPN usage is banned or regulated, but that does not mean that you should look down on this hype tool.
 The same happens with torrenting.

 Breaking news – torrenting isn’t illegal!

 P2P file sharing is a fancy name, I must admit it.
 This online practice is 100% legal and safe, as long as you don’t download or share copyrighted content.

 Torrenting is a peer-to-peer (P2P) file-sharing technology that allows users to connect and share files.
 An interesting fact is that users can download a file from its source and also from other users of the same torrent.

 Somehow, torrenting tries to build a bidding Internet, where people, industries, and even nations have a better way to share information.

 Before thinking that torrenting is outdated, please be aware that approximatively 40% of the total daily internet traffic is handled via BitTorrent’s protocols.
 Impressive, right?

 As you may expect, torrenting comes with its own dangers and dark sides, such as:

 As torrenting doesn’t work as a simple download from a random website, you need to speak it before understanding how it works.